-The materiality for the group financial statements as a whole was set at £15.2m.
-This has been determined with reference to a benchmark of total assets (of which it represents 0.9%), which we consider to be one of the principal considerations for members of the Company in assessing the financial performance of the Group.
+The materiality for the Group financial statements as a whole was set at £16.6 million, determined with reference to a benchmark of total assets, of which it represents 0.8%.
+In addition, we applied materiality of £5.3 million (which is 2.9% of the average profit before tax for the last three years) to rental income, administrative expenses and financial expenses, for which we believe misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the company's members' assessment of the financial performance of the Group.